Long-form blog posts - these can help show your expertise in your field, as well as providing valuable information for readers.

 Why you need regular content

-It’s one thing to create a beautiful website that accurately describes your services.
-It’s another to keep this fresh: if you want your brand name to continue being recognised, not to mention ranked in search engines, you should update content regularly.
+It’s one thing to create a beautiful website that accurately describes your services - It’s another to keep it fresh.
+If you want your brand name to continue being recognised, not to mention ranked in search engines, you should update and add new content regularly.
+Regularly adding new blog posts or case studies can also help encourage return visitors, as well as hopefully increasing conversions through your website.

 Establishing your industry expertise

-Producing valuable content that’s relevant to your industry will demonstrate your knowledge to prospective customers.
+Producing valuable information that’s relevant to your industry will demonstrate your knowledge to prospective customers.
 This can be anything from how-to guides to opinion pieces on topical subjects.
 For example, manufacturers might consider an expert blog on how Brexit will affect the industry.
+Case studies are also a great way to show target audiences your expertise using real-life examples.

 Get started with a strategy